dmachard/go-dnscollector/doc/configuration.md

   compress-interval: 5
   # output format: text|json
   mode: text
+  # output text format, please refer to the default text format to see all available directives
+  # use this parameter if you want a specific format
+  text-format: ""
   # run external script
   postrotate-command: null
   # delete file on script success